BobWritesCode/server-directory-website/README.md

 ![ElephantSQL - Confirm](./README_Images/deployment/elephantsql_9_confirm.png)

-you should now see your new instance in your dashboard, click on the 'Edit' button next to it.
+You should now see your new instance in your dashboard, click on the 'Edit' button next to it.

 ![ElephantSQL - Edit](./README_Images/deployment/elephantsql_10_click_edit.png)